Hdoc1509/hrc/CONTRIBUTING.md

 ## Pull Request Guidelines

-- This monorepo has two primary work branches: `main` and `dev`.

-  - `main` is the base branch and it is used for production.
-  - `dev` is the branch for development.

 - Create a new branch from `main` and merge back against `main`.

 - You should use a prefix for the new branch name: